greener-group/progres/README.md

 Run `progres -h` to see the help text and `progres {mode} -h` to see the help text for each mode.
 The modes are described below but there are other options outlined in the help text.
-For example the `-d` flag sets the device to run on; this is `cpu` by default since this is usually fastest for searching, but `cuda` may be slightly faster when embedding a dataset.
+For example the `-d` flag sets the device to run on; this is `cpu` by default since this is often fastest for searching, but `cuda` may be faster when searching many queries or embedding a dataset.

 ## Searching a structure against a database